matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-4. Select your token, enter the amount, and deposit.
+3. Select your token, enter the amount, and add funds.
 - *If you can’t find your token:*
   - Some tokens will be referred to by their internal id number on our [Tokens page](https://zkscan.io/explorer/tokens/) instead of their token symbol.
 (E.g. on Rinkeby, ERC20-21 = UNI)
   - Add support for your token: